You should also consult with a dean at the College to discuss your possible plans during a leave of absence.

-- Contact the Loan Office because taking a leave means that you are no longer an active student at Brown.
+- Contact Student Financial Services because taking a leave means that you are no longer an active student at Brown.
 Current and former financial aid recipients of Perkins, Federal Direct Loan, University and PLUS Loans must complete loan exit counseling and establish a repayment schedule in the event that the grace period of a federal or institutional loan(s) ends during your period of leave.
 You also should contact your private lender(s) if you have borrowed any private undergraduate education loans to learn of any repayment obligations.

 - Consult the Leavetaking FAQ for information about how to facilitate your leave.